 Below are three of the main solar incentives available to pretty much anyone who adds solar to their home in the state of Arizona.
 Some local utilities also offer rebates for implementing certain new technologies as well, although those are rare.
 For specifics in your utility district, It’s best to consult a local solar provider.

-The ITC is scheduled to ramp down starting at the end of 2019, so it’s important take advantage of the higher incentives while they last.
-This 30 percent credit is available through 2019 before it lowers to 26 percent in 2020.
-In 2021, it drops down to 22 percent and then ends permanently in 2022.
+The ITC is scheduled to ramp down starting at the end of 2019, so this is the last year to take advantage of the higher credit while it lasts.
+This 30% credit is available through 2019 before it lowers to 26% in 2020.
+In 2021, it drops down to 22% and then ends permanently for homeowners in 2022.
 The ITC only applies to systems purchased with cash or through traditional financing.
 With a lease, the tax credit goes to the lease holder, rather than the homeowner.
 Consult your solar installer for details.